 The 2D21 Screen-grid Thyratron works quite differently from a regular triode or tetrode vacuum tube.
 This thyratron is a xenon gas filled tetrode (four electrodes) that operates as electronic switch and can handle higher currents than vacuum tubes.
 A negative bias on the screen grid (pin 5 or 7) will repel the electrons from the cathode (2) and prevent them from reaching the plate (6) and firing the tube, regardless the bias on the control grid (1).
 When both control grid and screen grid bias are positive, the xenon gas ionizes and the electrons multiply (i.e. Townsend discharge).
 The resulting plasma creates a high conductivity (virtually a short-circuit) between the plate (6) and the cathode (2).
 Once the current flows, the only way to stop that flow is to either reduce the plate voltage below the critical threshold or to cut off the plate current completely, as for instance done by the KL-7's timing unit Charge Cam switch.
 The heater filament operates at 6.3 volts (data sheet).

 The 2D21 therefore acts as a fast switch, either on or off, and you could compare the thyratron with a relay switch, or with the modern thyristor or FET transistor where the current is switched by its gate voltage.
 Note that a regular (non-gas filled) tetrode does not act as a switch but works similar to a triode to which a screen grid is added.
-See also how vacuum tubes work at this YouTube video.
+See also how vacuum tubes work at Mr Carlson's Youtube video.

 Below the full circuit diagram.
 All electronics are located underneath the Contact Panel Assembly with spring loaded contacts, except the vacuum tubes, located behind the Rotor Stepping Unit.
 The components in the circuit diagram are labeled in the same way as the original maintenance manual and circuit diagram.
 Since the original diagram is pretty hard to read, the different sections of the electronics are presented here well separated.
 The orange dots represent parts of the sliding contact board.